kkemwal1998/Mobile-Price-Prediction/README.md

 Model Objective:-

-The model aims to predict the price for Samsung mobile phones that belong to range 0,1,2, & 3.
-The procedure has been performed using supervised learning algorithm.
+The model aims to predict the price for Samsung mobile phones that belong to the range 0,1,2, & 3.
+The procedure has been performed using a supervised learning algorithm.

+Organisation name:- Samsung

+Product Division:- Smart Phones

-Database Desciption:-
+Database Description:-

 Price Range: 0,1,2 & 3

 Data source: https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification

-Alogorithms Applied:
+Algorithms Applied:

     1) K Nearest Neighbor (KNN) Algorithm